codee-com/open-catalog/Checks/PWR008/README.md

 take advantage of this information to enforce correctness, performance and programming best practices.

->**Note**
+> [!NOTE]
->Implicit intent of variables may lead to unexpected runtime errors.
+> Implicit intent of variables may lead to unexpected runtime errors.
 For
->example, it may avoid the detection of errors in the code by the compiler.
+> example, it may avoid the detection of errors in the code by the compiler.
 Note
->the example code below shows issues with incorrect assignment of variables and
+> the example code below shows issues with incorrect assignment of variables and
->incorrect mapping of variables in the call site of the function.
+> incorrect mapping of variables in the call site of the function.

 ### Code example